astroseger/atomspace-dgraph-comparison/01_VA_autodataset/README.md

 ### Discussion

-* For this particular task we can successefully represent data in both atomspace and dgraph.
+* For this particular task we can successfully represent data in both atomspace and dgraph.
-* In dgraph we have much more control how exectly we traverse graph.
+* In dgraph we have much more control how exactly we traverse graph.
 However it is a disadvantage, because in query-1 atomspace manage to choose optimal traverse, however it might not be a case in the general case
 * It is not clear how automatically translate request from atomspace to dgraph